+- 1. Full Papers

+- 2. Works-in-Progress (WIP)

-Paper Types include - Full Paper, Work-in-Progress (WIP) Paper, Workshop and Great Ideas for Teaching, and Talking with, Students (GIFTS)
+- 3. Great Ideas for Teaching, or Talking with, Students (GIFTS)

 Title Page (top part of first page only)

 - 1. Title of Paper: The title must be centered with at least a one and one-half inch margin on the left and right.
 It must also contain the paper type as the first words, i.e. "Full Paper: The Development of a First-Year Design Course". - 2.
 Font: Times New Roman typeface is required, bold faced, 14 point. - 3.
 Author and Affiliation: Submissions are done in a double blind.
 No author or affiliation information is to be included on any abstracts or draft papers. - 4.
 Footers: These will be automatically added to your papers.
 Please leave them blank.